Several men graphically drown in the water due to their gear packs weighing them down, while trying to get them off.

 Even worse an armed Upham was just a few meters away hearing them struggle but too frightened to go help and that Mellish was also desperately calling the other guy who was with him for help, not aware that he was already dying / dead.

 Any of the battle scenes in the film could qualify.
-They did a really good job of showing you how scary and dangerous battlefields are.
+The filmmakers did a really good job of showing you how terrifying and dangerous battlefields are.